slotopol/server/README.md

 * `VI[95%]` - volatility on one spin with confidence 95%, expression $\frac{VI}{\sqrt{N}}$ helps to get the spread for series of $N$ spins.

 * `CI[95%]` - index of convergence, the point at which variance does not cover the loss in expected value.
 Player will never been in profit after this point with confidence 95%.
+After this point house gets clean yield.

 * `bankroll[CI]` - bankroll for player to get point of convergence.
-There is no for him mathematical reason to keep balance greater.
+There is no mathematical reason for him to keep balance greater.

 * `RTP spread` is the table with RTP intervals for different $N$ values.
+High volatility increases spread, and moves far away point of convergence.

 * `N[2]`, `N[3]` ... - number of cascade falls #2, #3, etc in scanning pool.